Cross-Site Request Forgery

 Fundamentally, Cross-Site Request Forgery (CSRF) refers to using the session of a user logged to a website to perform API calls without their consent.
 For instance, an API call to modify their password.

-Many modern browsers have built-in anti-CSRF measures, such as with the Content-Security-Policy header.
+Many modern browsers have built-in anti-CSRF measures, such as with the Content-Security-Policy header (refer to CSP).

 You can find payloads on PayloadsAllTheThings/CSRF.
 You can test the payload with a HTTP Requests Grabber first during CTFs.